mantoni/phantomic/README.md

-    --brout                Assume brout is part of the JS --ignore-ssl-errors <bool>  Tell PhantomJS to ignore SSL certificate errors when network requests are made (default is false)
+    --brout                Assume brout is part of the JS --ignore-ssl-errors <bool>  Tell PhantomJS to ignore SSL certificate errors when network requests are made (default is false) --viewport-width <num>      Tell PhantomJS about the desired viewport width --viewport-height <num>     Tell PhantomJS about the desired viewport height

 ```